system76/docs/_articles/install-kde.md

 But don't despair.
 This is linux workd and there is a solution for almost anything just a couple of commands away.
 System76 people did an excelent job providing the system76-power command line tool that allows to change CPU power profiles and switch between discrete/built in graphic cards, even remotely (I wish I knew two weeks ago).

+#### Querying, Switching graphic cards
-I.e., to query which graphic card is on, you can type in Konsole or whatever you prefer terminal emulator:
+To query which graphic card is on, you can type in Konsole or whatever you prefer terminal emulator:
 ```
 $ system76-power graphics
 intel